 - Take MEKINIST exactly as your healthcare provider tells you to take it.
 Do not change your dose or stop MEKINIST unless your healthcare provider tells you.

-- Take MEKINIST 1 hour before or 2 hours after meals.
+- Take MEKINIST at least 1 hour before or 2 hours after a meal.

 - If you miss a dose, take it as soon as you remember.
 If it is within 12 hours of your next scheduled dose, skip the missed dose.
 Just take the next dose at your regular time.